jiaqikiki/Jiaqi-Liu/index.md

 -Flexible and adaptive

-%\section{Experience}
+## Experience

-Director of Media Department
+### ---Director of Media Department

 Toronto, ON

 University of Toronto Wu language club/ Aug 2020 to Current

-·Planned, coordinated and executed special club events, such as Spring Festival Gala, Mid-Autumn Festival and other large-scale activities.
+·Planned, coordinated and executed special club events, such as Spring Festival Gala, Mid-Autumn Festival and o-ther large-scale activities.

 ·Networked to obtain potential event sponsors.